- July 27, 1991

 The season of 2016 was pretty similar to the previous one.
 He raced Porsche with a considerable success in the Porsche Supercup, WEC, ELMS, ADAC GT Masters, and 24h Series, but the best results Bachler has achieved in the Michelin GT3 Le Mans Cup in which he scored four podiums out of five races before taking the 4th position in the final standings.

 The start of 2017 was good after the 3rd position at Dubai 24h.
-Bachler also continued to race in the WEC and ADAC GT Masters, as well as in the VLN Series.
+Bachler also continued to race in the ADAC GT Masters, as well as in the VLN Series.
+He spent a season in the ADAC GT Masters with Schütz Motorsport, sharing the #36 Porsche with Alex MacDowall and finishing 22nd in the points.